 You may have already noticed some of the signs hinting that Fall is on its way.
 The nights are getting cooler and pumpkin spice and apple flavors are starting to make their appearances.
 Though many may be sad to see the summer coming to an end, we can optimistically look forward to the season’s change.
 Fall presents an opportunity to reassess your financial goals and plan for the rest of the year.
 For homeowners, that may mean prepping your home for the colder winter months, tackling any much-needed home repairs or even focusing on a home renovation ahead of the holidays.
 These projects can range from easy fixes to much more involved and costly undertakings.
-Luckily for homeowners, there are various lending options for you to choose from to fit your 2020 financial plans.
+Luckily for homeowners, there are various borrowing options for you to consider when making your home improvement plans.

 Home Equity Loan vs Home Equity Line Of Credit (HELOC)